 The only thing you can count on for living a comfortable retirement is you!

-Before Personal Capital, I had to log into eight different systems to track 28 different accounts (brokerage, multiple banks, 401K, etc) to track my finances.
-Now, I can just log into Personal Capital to see how my stock accounts are doing, how my net worth is progressing, and where my spending is going.
+Before Empower, I had to log into eight different systems to track 28 different accounts (brokerage, multiple banks, 401K, etc) to track my finances.
+Now, I can just log into Empower to see how my stock accounts are doing, how my net worth is progressing, and where my spending is going.

 One of their best tools is the 401K/Portfolio Fee Analyzer which has helped me save over $1,700 in annual portfolio fees I had no idea I was paying.
 You just click on the Investment Tab and run your portfolio through their fee analyzer with one click of the button.

-Personal Capital is free and secure for everyone to use.
+Personal Capital is now Empower is free and secure for everyone to use.